tc39/notes/es7/2016-03/march-31.md

 DE: Node has a weak reference API that can provide some of the same functionality which might provide code to use for this purpose.

-SG: What if you had an implementation that changed the weak ref to null at some point during the execution?
+SYG: What if you had an implementation that changed the weak ref to null at some point during the execution?

 DT: You couldn't do that, since the object might still be reachable.